Blue badge – disability parking permit

-- electronic proof of your address, such as a council tax bill
+- proof of your address, such as a council tax bill

-- electronic proof of any benefit that proves you qualify.
+- proof of any benefit that proves you qualify.

 A blue badge costs £10 for most people.

-You don't have to pay this fee if your disability is a direct result of being injured in conflict while serving with the Armed Forces.
+You don't have to pay if your disability is a direct result of being injured in conflict while serving with the Armed Forces.